alienpioneer/Nodes/README.md

 This is a simple Qt5 nodes test.
 The application is based on widgets and it draws some nodes on a canvas and supports connections between nodes.
+Add a node by opening the menu with a RMB click and create a connection by dragging a line from one node output to another node input.